tyranno-studios/blockchain-brawlers-instructions/instruction-manual.md

 ---
 ### STRATEGY TIPS FOR ROOKIES

-* **Do not play your highest card first as the face-up Setup Card unless you know what you’re doing. **Playing your highest card as the Setup card is called FLEXING, a high-risk high-reward tactic that should be done only when you think your opponent will Fold.
+* **Do not play your highest card first as the face-up Set Up Card unless you know what you’re doing. **Playing your highest card as the Set Up card is called FLEXING, a high-risk high-reward tactic that should be done only when you think your opponent will Fold.

 * **FOLD often.** Use Folding to dump low cards and to avoid taking extra damage or a hit to your Power Meter.

 ---